This post contains affiliate links. Please see our disclosure policy.

 Gently push the dough scraps back together – you can roll them back out 2 more times to get all the hearts you need.
 (See note).

-8. Store: Please, please eat these while they're warm, or at least on the first day.
+Please, please eat these while they're warm, or at least on the first day.
 They'll lose their crispness with each passing day.
-You can store leftovers in an airtight container at room temp for a day or two.
+You can store cooled leftovers in an airtight container in the fridge for a day or two.

 NOTE: For extra pie crust help + troubleshooting, see my post on“How to Make Perfect Pie Crust”